mizaiz/mizaiz/README.md

 id lose my arm by protecting you from your evil ex but you arent nerdy enough.. -nid

 im nerdy enough to understand. smh.
 I WOULDNT LET YOU DO THAT BTW - ellie

+ID ALSO COMPLIMENT UR NEW HAIR BC I THINK IT LOOKS GREAT EVEN BUT YOU ARENT NERDY ENOUGH FOR THAT -NID